kosamad/Cosmo-Keys/README.md

 - The start game button turns into the pause button.
 This is to help VI users find it as often their display/mouse is left hovering over this element during game play.

 ### Future roll outs

+MORE CONTENT

+## Credit

+### Content

+### Media

+- All images are sourced from Freepix, with specific credit to:

+- The favicon was generated using an image from Vecteezy with specific credit to the content creator Endang Firmansyah.